strawstack/TheFourTempers/README.md

 # Todo

+- [ ] Rollodex insert custom filename
+    - [ ] Pause rollodex animation on target file and offer click
+- [ ] Have numbers flash (any flourecent color) if they are special, are about to move, and above a certian size.
+    - This will increase the value of making numbers large when they are suspicious
+- [ ] Make zoom animated and follow mouse cursor
+- [ ] 100% Completion congragulations screen
+- [ ] Fix hang bug due to many render functions

-- [ ] Create boot animation
+- [x] Create boot animation
     - Lines of text animate on screen
     - Logo is shown
-- [ ] Show "macrodata" command after boot animation
+- [x] Show "macrodata" command directly after boot animation
-- [ ] Create rollodex animation
-- [ ] Show rollodex animation after filename is entered
+- [x] Show rollodex animation after filename is entered
     - Allow click on rollodex
-- [ ] Launch TheFourTempers app from rollodex
+- [x] Launch TheFourTempers app from rollodex
     - Top and bottom bars fade in 0.2s
     - Then digits animate in with opacity
-- [ ] On initial launch, hold off on drawing anything until font is ready.
+- [x] On initial launch, hold off on drawing anything until font is ready.
 Fade in all UI quickly, then fade in digits.
     - Consider freazing inputs until app is ready
-- [ ] Have numbers flash (any flourecent color) if they are special, are about to move, and above a certian size.
-    - This will increase the value of making numbers large when they are suspicious
-- [ ] Make zoom animated and follow mouse cursor
-- [ ] 100% Completion congragulations screen

 - [x] File location in bottom bar
 - [x] UI in top bar
     - [x] Track global progress in top bar